nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 **Q**: How do you view the zoom links of a particular module?<br>
 **A**: When the program has started running, enter the following in the terminal : “view [CS2103T]” to view the zoom link for the module called CS2103T.

+**Q**: How do you edit a module's information?
+**A**: When the program is running, you can enter the edit command and enter whichever field you want to modify but at least 1 field must be present.
 --------------------------------------------------------------------------------------------------------------------

 ## Command summary